TheNetworkOfficial/mt-02-candidate-website/frontend/src/assets/content/issues/immigration.md

 Additional incentives could be added for probationary citizens that are actively working in an industry or field identified as understaffed.
 Propose or support a second bill, funding anti drug and gang border patrol units who are exclusively tasked with combating the fentanyl epidemic and gang activity.

-Create a two part bill that would fund police and mental health services in rural areas, which are often the target of drug related crime.
+**2. Rural Law Enforcement & Social Services** Create a two part bill that would fund police and mental health services in rural areas, which are often the target of drug related crime.

-**How these policies directly benefit MT-02 residents:**
+## How these policies directly benefit MT-02 residents:
 By creating a way to fast track immigration services for lawful immigrants, asylum seekers, and work visa applicants, it will <strong>significantly reduce government inefficiency, increase tax dollars contributing to American communities, and free up border patrol to more effectively combat gang and drug activity at the border</strong>.
 Additionally, by increasing the scope of work requirements for application, it ensures that integrated citizens are not a drain on American social services, and are in fact contributing to the highest degree.

 This could be especially beneficial to rural farming communities like those of MT-02 that have struggled to find adequate labor for ranch and farm work.
 By offering incentivized programs to migrants in those fields, we can reduce the burden on our farmers.